+ Indirectly Identifying Relatives of Michael Kerns of Blair County and Huntingdon County, Pennsylvania, by Pam Pracser Anderson

 and other regular features ...

 Editor’s Note: Please note that online access to the NGS Quarterly (NGSQ) and NGS Magazine are available only as long as your membership is active.
-You can access the NGSQ archive – the index is available for FREE and as a member you can access archives encompassing 1970, 1972–74, 1976, 1978–current.
+You can access the NGSQ archive – the index is available for FREE and as a member you have FULL access to the archives encompassing 1912 (Volume 1) to the present.

 copyright © National Genealogical Society, 3108 Columbia Pike, Suite 300, Arlington, Virginia 22204-4370. http://www.ngsgenealogy.org.